Modified Macdonald polynomials and integrability: Construction of the modified Macdonald polynomials

 Let $\{\n\}$ be a set $\{\n\}=(\n_1,\dots,\n_n)$ with $\n_i=(\n_i^1,\dots,\n_i^N)$, $i=1,\dots, n$ where each $\n_i^k$ is a composition $\n_i^k=(\n_{i,1}^k,\dots,\n_{i,n}^k)$, $i=1,\dots, n$ and $k=1,\dots, N$.
 The numbers $\n_{i,j}^k$ are given by $\n_{i,j}^k=\s_{i,j}^1+\dots +\s_{i,j}^{k}$ and therefore $\n_{i,j}=(\n_{i,j}^1,\dots,\n_{i,j}^N)$ can be regarded as partitions.
 In order to compute the partition function $\MZ_\l(x;q,t)$ with the positions of the paths at the lower edges given by the partition $\l$ we need to join together $n$ columns $\MQ^{i}_{\n_{i+1},\n_{i}}(x;q,t)$ and sum over all possible arrangements of the paths on the vertical edges, i.e. sum over all compatible $\n_{1},\dots,\n_{n}$:

 The overall factor

 is introduced in order to clear the denominators, which makes both $\MZ_\l(x;q,t)$ and $\MZ'_\l(x;q,t)$ polynomials in $(x;q,t)$.
-We can write the partition functions as the following sums of products of the column weights:
+By inserting (\ref{eq:QQ2x}) in (\ref{eq:Z}) and (\ref{eq:QQ2z}) in (\ref{eq:Zp}) we can write the partition functions as the following sums of products of the column weights:

 The summation set $\{\n\}$ is given by $n(n+1)/2$ partitions $\n_{i,j}=(\n_{i,j}^1,\dots,\n_{i,j}^N)$ whose top parts are $\n_{i,j}^{N}=\l'_j-\l'_{j+1}$.
 The new exponents $\chi(\n)$ and $\chi'(\n)$ are given by